yamadatestsan/kadai2/README.md

-# mypkg
+# kadai2
-This is a mypkg repository.
+This is a kadai2 repository.